 FAQs About Power Generation Equipment

 No matter the job, United Rentals carries the power generation equipment needed for a consistent energy supply.
-Choose between resistive, capacitive or reactive load banks to ensure quality and reliability of your backup or emergency power equipment.
+Choose between resistive, capacitive or reactive load banks to ensure the quality and reliability of your backup or emergency power equipment.
 We offer portable generators, diesel generators and natural gas generators for rent, designed to maintain consistent power and production on remote jobsites or through outages.
 We also carry a large inventory of power distribution rental equipment, including transformers, cables, transfer switches and power distribution boxes, to serve any need the project calls for.
 We carry reliable rentals from the top manufacturers, like HIPOWER, to ensure you receive the best quality equipment, every time.
+At United Rentals, we prioritize safety when it comes to power generation equipment rentals.
+Read our Project Uptime article to learn more about protecting against arc flash accidents.

 Learn more about power generation equipment in our FAQ section below.